ページタイトル

 Many of the training programs offered by Mitsui Kinzoku in Japan are open to all Mitsui Kinzoku Group employees, including national staff (employees of overseas affiliates) in each country, regardless of nationality or work location.

 Through these training programs, a sense of unity is fostered through the gathering of diverse human resources in the same learning environment, and employees acquire the latest information on Mitsui Kinzoku Group, as well as the specialized knowledge and management skills required for their work.
-In this way, we are making an effort to improve the knowledge and skill level of all employees in our group.
+In this way, we are trying to improve the knowledge and skill level of all employees in our group.
 Participants in the training have responded with comments such as, "I was able to understand the diversity of views in other country," " I got inspiration from others," and "I realized diversity. "

 China Next Leader Development Project